 JoAnn Balingit, writer & educator

-JoAnn holds Masters degrees in Literature and Library Science from the University of California, Irvine and Indiana University.
-In 2008, she earned a doctorate in Education from the University of Delaware, where she has taught composition and poetry writing courses.
+JoAnn holds an MA in Literature the University of California, Irvine and an MLS from Indiana University.
+In 2008, she earned a doctorate in Education from the University of Delaware where she has taught composition courses and poetry writing.
 For many years, JoAnn worked as a library media specialist and teacher trainer in Delaware and Pennsylvania public schools.

 Newark, DE 19711

 11 Amaranth Drive